nanocurrency/nano-docs/docs/glossary.md

 A Proof-of-Work is a piece of data which satisfies certain requirements and is difficult (costly, time-consuming) to produce, but easy for others to verify.
 In some systems this data is a central part of the security model used to protect against double-spends and other types of attacks, but with Nano it is only used to increase economic costs of spamming the network.

 #### quorum
-When the delta between the two successive blocks of a root is > 50% of the online voting weight
+When the delta between the two successive blocks of a root is > 50% of the online voting weight.

 #### Principal Representative
-A Nano account with >= 0.1% (133,248.290903662 NANO) voting weight delegated to it.
-When configured on a node which is online, the votes it produces will be rebroadcasted by other nodes to who receive them, helping the network reach consensus more quickly.
+A Nano account with >= 0.1% of the [online voting weight](#online-voting-weight) delegated to it.
+When configured on a node which is voting, the votes it produces will be rebroadcasted by other nodes to who receive them, helping the network reach consensus more quickly.

 #### Representative
-A Nano account with > 0 voting weight, but < 0.1% (133,248.290903662 NANO), delegated to it.
-Unlike [Principal Representatives](#principal-representative), when configured on a node which is online, the votes it produces and sends to directly connected peers won't be rebroadcasted by those peers.
+A Nano account with > 0 voting weight, but < 0.1% of the [online voting weight](#online-voting-weight), delegated to it.
+Unlike [Principal Representatives](#principal-representative), when configured on a node which is voting, the votes it produces and sends to directly connected peers won't be rebroadcasted by those peers.

 #### root
 The [account](#account) if the block is the first block on the account, otherwise it is the previous hash included in the block.